Teka (futsal player)

-César André Costa Dias (born 7 July 1991), known as Teka, is a Portuguese futsal player who plays for AD Fundão as a winger.
+César André Costa Dias (born 7 July 1991), known as Teka, is a Portuguese futsal player who plays for Benfica as a winger.

 Career

 Born in Amadora, he started competing in futsal at Presa Casal Rato, representing them for two seasons, before joining Sporting CP at age 16.

-In the summer of 2010, Teka was tested by Paulo Fernandes in the preseason trainings, signing a one year deal on 3 September 2010.
+In the summer of 2010, Teka was tested by Paulo Fernandes in the preseason trainings, signing a one-year deal on 3 September 2010.
 The 20-year-old renewed his contract on 29 July 2011, and helped the club win a league and cup double.

 After sustaining an ACL knee injury in November 2012, Teka was loaned out for the 2013-14 season to SL Olivais.
 On 18 June 2014, he joined Fundão, which had just won its first Portuguese Cup, a month earlier.